 - and my kid and I are both black belts in Taekwondo (I will never do that again!
 Okay, maybe.)

 Most of those on their own would be a great big ‘Meh.’
 When you put them all in one place like that, though, it looks pretty impressive!
 You tell me.
 Does it look impressive?
 You know what?
 It feels great!

-I Didn’t Have to Do Any of It
+I Didn’t Have to Do Any of Of Those Things

 Nobody made me do any of those things.
 Those are all things somebody suggested I try.

 A friend said, “You should come hiking with us.
 It’s awesome.”